Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona Performance Insights

-- The Wildcats have a +287 scoring differential, topping opponents by 9.6 points per game.
-They're putting up 74.4 points per game to rank 39th in college basketball and are allowing 64.8 per contest to rank 191st in college basketball.
+- The Wildcats are outscoring opponents by 9.6 points per game with a +287 scoring differential overall.
+They put up 74.4 points per game (39th in college basketball) and allow 64.8 per outing (191st in college basketball).

-- Offensively, Arizona is tallying 70.2 points per game this year in conference tilts.
-As a comparison, its overall average (74.4 points per game) is 4.2 PPG higher.
+- Offensively, Arizona is putting up 70.2 points per game this year in conference contests.
+To compare, its overall average (74.4 points per game) is 4.2 PPG higher.

-- Offensively, the Wildcats have played better when playing at home this season, averaging 76.7 points per game, compared to 72.2 per game when playing on the road.
+- The Wildcats put up 76.7 points per game in home games, compared to 72.2 points per game in road games, a difference of 4.5 points per contest.

+- Arizona surrenders 62.3 points per game when playing at home this year, compared to 68.3 away from home.

-- The Wildcats have been scoring 68.2 points per game in their last 10 times on the court, an average that's a little lower than the 74.4 they've scored over the course of the 2022-23 season.
+- In their last 10 games, the Wildcats have been putting up 68.2 points per contest, an average that's a little lower than the 74.4 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.